Turkey: recent legislative changes and cartel enforcement

 In the event of a proven cartel activity, the companies concerned will be separately subject to fines of up to 10 per cent of their Turkish turnover generated in the financial year preceding the date of the fining decision.
 If this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account.

 Employees and managers of the undertakings or association of undertakings that had a determinative effect on the creation of the violation are also fined up to 5 per cent of the fine imposed on the undertaking or association of undertakings.
-The current minimum fine is set as 34,809 lira for 2021.
+The current minimum fine is 47,409 lira for 2022.

 The Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board to take into consideration factors such as: